-Are you unsure of how Apple’s iOS 14 Privacy Update will negatively Impact Your Facebook conversion data?
+Are you wondering how Apple’s iOS 14 Privacy Update will impact your Facebook conversion data?

 The first and easiest step is to verify your domain in the Facebook Business Manager.

-Either way given that Facebook is highlighting this step in preparation of the upcoming iOS 14 Privacy Update I would highly recommend you do this.
+Since Facebook is highlighting this step in preparation of the iOS 14 Privacy Update, I highly recommend that you do this.

 You can verify your domain in the Facebook Business Manager under Brand Safety > Domains